-Rob Hesp (he/them) is an artist, choreographer and dancer from Leeds, England currently living in Copenhagen, Denmark.
+Rob Hesp (they/them) is an artist, choreographer and dancer from Leeds, England currently living in Copenhagen, Denmark.

 Rob is interested in the ways people come together, using their work to suggest alternate modes of being and feeling.
 Their performance work is constructed from a fluid and evolving queer perspective, often using viscous mess, material textures and sculptural object forms alongside the moving body.

 Rob seeks to be fully inclusive in their creative practice, frequently working in collaboration with other artists and makers across disciplines - using movement and bodily sensation as key starting points for work with film, written text and live performance.

 They trained in performance art at the Royal Central School of Speech and Drama, and have since completed intensive training with Anne Bogart and SITI Company, in Suzuki and Viewpoints methods (New York) and Sisters Hope exploring sensuous learning and poetic society (Denmark).

 Rob has presented work at venues including the V&A Museum, Southbank Centre and Roundhouse, London as well as at high profile festivals and art platforms such as Latitude, Spill, and Buzzcut.
 Rob has also presented work internationally, in countries including Germany, Finland and Norway.